AdguardTeam/AdGuardDNS/doc/metrics.md

- #  AdGuard DNS Prometheus Metrics
+# AdGuard DNS Prometheus metrics

 **TODO(a.garipov):** Describe the metrics.